apcension-com/www-apcension-com/_posts/2017-07-19-packer-and-hyperv.md

 Next the kickstart file.
 This will let Anaconda perform an unattended installation upon boot.
 As noted above, we're having Packer mount the kickstart via a virtual Floppy Drive as the guest tools are not yet installed on the guest OS, network connectivity between Hyper-V and the guest won't work... yet.

-There are a number of things I wont dive into in this Kickstart, but please comment below if there are questions.
+There are a number of things I won't dive into in this Kickstart, but please comment below if there are questions.
 We're basically performing a very minimal install, adding a packer user and giving them full Sudo which will not prompt for a password.
 Packer will then use this account to perform further bootstrapping once CentOS7 is installed and SSH is accessible.

 _ks.cfg_
 ```